Dyrcona/gitdemo/Concepts/What.md

 Each of the above methods has its advantages, disadvantages, and area of applicability.
-Numbers 1 through 3 are the most generally applicable to a wide ranged of data, and they are listed in order from least to most advantageous, at least in the author's opinion.
+Numbers 1 through 3 are the most generally applicable to a wide range of data, and they are listed in order from least to most advantageous, at least in the author's opinion.
 Numbers 4 and 5 are more narrowly applicable to specific software applications, but are certainly worth including in this list.